Trinity College London ESOL

-Learners can choose to take ISE exams on their own or combine them with the spoken grades (GESE) as they progress in their English language abilities.

 Objectives

 To provide evidence of the candidates’ proficiency across four skills in English language: reading, writing, speaking and listening.
 Candidates may use an ISE qualification to provide evidence of their English language ability across Common European Framework of Reference (CEFR) levels: A2, B1, B2, C1 and C2.
 ISE is suitable for any candidate (young person or adult) either in or entering into an educational context.
 ISE has been designed to reflect the type of tasks and texts students encounter within the educational domain.

 Assessment methods

 ISE Foundation to ISE III Reading & Writing is assessed using dichotomous scoring and rating scales.
 ISE Foundation to ISE III Speaking & Listening is assessed using rating scales.
 One Independent Listening task in ISE Foundation and ISE I is scored.
 The overall result for each unit is taken by converting the total score into one of the following results: Distinction - Merit - Pass - Fail.
 ISE IV Reading & Writing and Speaking & Listening is assessed by means of one overall criterion, Task fulfilment.
 This is assessed in each phase of the Interview using a four-point scale (A–D).
 The examiner assesses the candidate's performance in each phase of the exam by awarding a letter grade: A, B, C or D: